-For one, it can cause cavities, but, even more than that, in warm climates like in those countries in Latin America and much of the rest of the world, candy attracts bugs, mice, cockroaches, etc.
+For one, it can cause cavities, but, even more than that, in warm climates like those countries in Latin America and much of the rest of the world, candy attracts bugs, mice, cockroaches, etc.

-In addition, even though the boxes are donated in mid-late November, many times the children do not receive them until months later.
+In addition, even though the boxes are donated in mid-to-late November, many times the children do not receive them until months later.
 One little girl opened up a box that had melted caramel candies all over the rest of the box’s contents.

 4. Each box should include items you would want your children or grandchildren to receive.

 I could tell that some boxes were just thrown together with things that looked like they came out of junk drawers.
 And while some boxes were brimming with amazing toys, school supplies, and toiletry items, others did not include much at all.

 I honestly felt sad for the kids who did not get very much while the children on either side went home with enough for several kids!

 A few things suggested:

 - Make each box special.
 Include one WOW item, like a doll, stuffed animal, or ball and pump.
 Don’t just haphazardly pack it.
 Pray about what you will pick out to go into it.
 Don’t just unload your junk in the boxes.

 - Don’t include McDonald’s, etc. Happy Meal toys.
 Some of these toys come with small parts, are associated with U.S. movies, etc. and are just not very special or even useful to the children.